alyxshang/sharkey.rs/README.markdown

     -e "LikeOnly"
 ```

-- To delete a note you have posted from your account, you can run either of these three commands:
+- To delete a note you have posted from your account, you can run either of these three commands (The note with the ID `9zr5dbrdym7x0074` is being deleted):

 ```bash
 sharkey --rpost \